glvckoma/RuneAgent-Revived/README.md

 ant clean jar
 ```

-4. The built JAR file will be in the `dist` directory
+4. The built runagent.JAR file will be in the `dist` directory

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments